drghirlanda/alex/Docs/AlexManual.md

     - textfile: name of a file in the Materials folder where the desired text is stored.

-    - image or sound: name of a file in the Materials folder that contains the image or sound.
-An optional zoom factor can be provided to scale the image to a desired size.
-It should be separated from the filename by a `+` sign.
+    - image or sound: name of an image or sound file in the Materials folder.
+An optional zoom factor, separated from the filename by a `+` (plus), can be provided to scale an image to a desired size.
       The following stylized faces (smileys) come with alex and you can use them without having them in the Materials folder:

         - `smile-o-white.png`: a happy face, as used above